AndyD87/Build-Qt5/README.md

     Common Scripts will download a Portable Version of Subversion if not available
  - NASM: Required for OpenSSL
     Common Scripts will download a Portable Version of NASM if not available
+ - Git
+    Common Scripts will download a Portable Version of Git if not available
+ - Cygwin (if ICU required)
+    Common Scripts will download a Portable Version of Cygwin if not available

 ## How to build